chrlsjsph460/Space-Project/README.md

 # Space-Project
-Explore the effect of space to player's eFG
+Explore the effect of space to player's effective field goal percentage (eFG)

 ## Table of Contents
 1. [Description](#description)